Yazaar/AutoTTVLurker/README.md

 One more step, head over to the downloaded files, rightclick and edit the Settings.json file.<br>
 Paste your client ID.<br>
 "streamers" includes a list of all streams that you want to keep up with.
 Insert them here and follow the example. (remove the example ones!)<br>
-"save_data" tells the software to save your cridentials in the directory which means that it saves you from relogging in on boot.<br>
+"save_data" tells the software to save your cridentials in the directory which means that it saves you from repeatedly logging in on boot.<br>
 "check_streams_interval" is the amount of minutes between each check to the twitch API for livestreams.<br>
 "loop_interval" is the amount of minutes before the browser loop thru all tabs, this may be essential to keep streams active (now or in the future).
 <img src="https://raw.githubusercontent.com/Yazaar/Project-Assets/master/AutoTTVLurker/Step8v2.png">